Mister Donut: History

 By the 1980s, Mister Donut had over 550 stores in the United States and Canada.
 In 1989, the British corporate giant Allied-Lyons plc acquired Dunkin' Donuts from Rosenberg for a reported £196 million.
 After becoming a subsidiary of Allied-Lyons, Dunkin' Donuts immediately acquired Mister Donut from International Multifoods.
 Mister Donut stores were offered the option to convert to Dunkin' Donuts.
 Mister Donut was acquired by Dunkin' Donuts' then-parent company, Allied Lyons, in February 1990.
-After the acquisition of Mister Donut by Allied-Lyons, all Mister Donut stores in North America were offered the chance to change their name to Dunkin' Donuts.
+After the acquisition of Mister Donut by Allied-Lyons, all Mister Donut stores in North America were offered the chance to change their name to Dunkin' Donuts while all remaining Mister Donut franchises in the rest of the world started being operated on their own such as in Japan and El Salvador.
 Mister Donut sold its Middle East trademarks on October 14, 1995.

 In July 2005, Allied-Lyons was acquired by Pernod Ricard SA.
-On 12 December 2005, Pernod Ricard announced that it had agreed to sell Dunkin' Brands, which owned Dunkin' Donuts and Mister Donut, to a consortium of three US private equity firms (Thomas H. Lee Partners, the Carlyle Group and Bain Capital LLP) for US$2.43 billion.
-The closing of the sale occurred on 1 March 2006.
+On December 12, 2005, Pernod Ricard announced that it had agreed to sell Dunkin' Brands, which owned Dunkin' Donuts and Mister Donut, to a consortium of three US private equity firms (Thomas H. Lee Partners, the Carlyle Group and Bain Capital LLP) for US$2.43 billion.
+The closing of the sale occurred on March 1, 2006.
 In August 2012, Dunkin' Brands became completely independent of the private equity firms.

 As of 2017, only one Mister Donut store remains in the United States, in Godfrey, Illinois (outside of St. Louis), while there were 10,000 stores worldwide.
 As of 2016, Mister Donut Japan had over "1,300 stores, making it the largest donut chain in the country." and as of June 2016, Duskin Co., Ltd. was also operating Mister Donut stores in China, Taiwan, South Korea, Thailand, the Philippines, Indonesia, Japan, and Malaysia.

 In 2020, Dunkin' Brands was purchased by Sandy Springs-based Inspire Brands, and Mister Donut's trademark management became part of Inspire.

 Marketing presence

 Mister Donut has an orange and white logo in the likeness of a moustachioed chef.
 More recently, the chain developed a set of mascot characters based on its donuts.
 One character, "Pon de Lion" (ポン・デ・ライオン, Pon De Raion), a lion with a mane shaped like its "pon de ring" (ポン・デ・リング, Pon De Ringu) donut line, is used in Japan.

-One Mister Donut advertising jingle featured a song sung by two people in various settings:

-Hey, mister, that's a doughnut!

-Hey, mister, that's a Mister Donut doughnut!

 In El Salvador, the mascots are five anthropomorphic doughnuts and a rooster that is used for the breakfast menu.
 The company uses the same logo as Japan and the slogan is "La gran variedad" (The great variety).

 Global stores

 Asia

-The Mister Donut brand operates in Japan, the Philippines, Thailand, Taiwan and Indonesia.
+The Mister Donut brand operates in Hong Kong, Japan, the Philippines, Thailand, Taiwan, Indonesia, and Singapore.

+China

+In China, Mister Donut closed down in 2019 after nearly 20 years of operations due to high operational cost and high labor cost.
+Ten outlets in Shanghai closed in April 2019.

+Hong Kong

+The first Mister Donut store in Hong Kong opened in Tsim Sha Tsui on October 26, 2024, through franchisee Dragon Circle Enterprise.